 Here’s an old traditional kitchen design with light green cabinetry that looks okay with the light wood countertops.
 There’s an old vintage oven and range.
 The red tile flooring isn’t so good though – the floor would be much better if natural wood.

-Here’s our featured green kitchen that’s luxury in size, features and design.
-The ornate green cabinetry works well and is tempered by two natural wood island and a white ceiling.
+This traditional farmhouse-inspired green kitchen is spacious in size and functional in design.
+The ornate green cabinetry compliments well and is tempered by two natural wood islands and a white ceiling.

 Green can be an excellent color to introduce into your new kitchen design, but it can also be a bit challenging to find complementary pieces because of green’s position on the color wheel.
 Whether you’re looking for a beach-house aesthetic or a more serious stately dining room, green has a lot of possibilities if you’re willing to work to make them look good.